Unidata/netcdf-fortran/docs/netcdf-f77.md

 prefix NF\_.
 For example, the PARAMETER which was formerly MAXNCNAM is now NF\_MAX\_NAME, and the former FILFLOAT is now NF\_FILL\_FLOAT.

-As previously mentioned, all the old names are still supported for backward compatibility.
+As previously mentioned, all the old names are stillpported for backward compatibility.

-A.4 Type Conversion {.section}
+A.4 Type Conversion
 -------------------

 With the new interface, users need not be aware of the external type of